dhyuan99/VecKM_flow/README.md

 </div>

 #### Training Set Options
-We provide four estimators, which can be selected by the parameter.
-The four parameters are `"UNION"`, `"MVSEC"`, `"DSEC"`, `"EVIMO"`, which state the training set that the estimator is trained on. `"UNION"` is the model that trained on the union of other three datasets.
+We provide four estimators, which can be selected by the parameter `training_set`.
+The four possible parameters are `"UNION"`, `"MVSEC"`, `"DSEC"`, `"EVIMO"`, which state the training set that the estimator is trained on. `"UNION"` is the model that trained on the union of the three datasets.
 Therefore, it is generally recommended to use `training_set="UNION"`, which is set as default.
 ``` python
 estimator = VecKMNormalFlowEstimator(training_set=training_set)
 ```